US selects proposed plan for open-pit gold mines in Idaho - Local News 8

 The Nez Perce Tribe opposes new mining in the area due to its potential impact on salmon habitat.
 The tribe says the project is within its aboriginal homeland where it has treaty rights.

-Perpetua Resources estimates the area contains more than 4 million ounces (115,000 kilograms) of gold, more than 6 million ounces (170,000 kilograms) of silver and about 150 million pounds (70 million kilograms) of antimony, a key metal in making batteries.
+Perpetua Resources estimates the area contains more than 4 million ounces of gold, more than 6 million ounces of silver and about 150 million pounds of antimony, a key metal in making batteries.

 A previous draft environmental impact statement was released in 2020.
 But Perpetua Resources, then known as Midas Gold, modified its plan and the Forest Service determined that additional analysis and a new draft environmental impact statement was needed to meet environmental laws.